-In case you’ve no idea what a case study is, here’s an example that we created about for our own business about our client Amanda Shaw Solicitors.
-As you will see, it’s basically a short story about a client project, outlining what the client was looking to achieve and the benefits that were realised as a result of working with us.
+In case you’ve no idea what a case study is, here’s an example that we created for our own business about our client Amanda Shaw Solicitors.
+As you’ll see, it’s basically a short story about a client project, outlining what the client was looking to achieve and the benefits that were realised as a result of working with us.

 1. Choose the right examples